scalinglogic/eks-vpc-proxy/README.md

 [ec2-user@ip-172-31-0-79 ~]$ kubectl describe pod coredns-85bb8bb6bc-76442 -n kube-system
 Name:               coredns-85bb8bb6bc-76442
 .........
 Status:             Pending
 .........
 Events:
   Type     Reason            Age                    From               Message
   ----     ------            ----                   ----               -------
   Warning  FailedScheduling  52s (x132 over 3h17m)  default-scheduler  no nodes available to schedule pod
 ```

-As root, when logged on to one of the nodes (see other blogpost), you will be able to see kubelet errors about being Unauthorized when trying to talk to the API endpoint
+As root, when logged on to one of the nodes, you will be able to see kubelet errors messages about being Unauthorized when trying to talk to the API endpoint
 ```
 # journalctl -u kubelet.service

 Jan 16 14:50:08 ip-172-32-2-26.eu-west-2.compute.internal kubelet[3859]: E0116 14:50:08.474427    3859 reflector.go:126] k8s.io/client-go/informers/factory.go:133: Failed to list *v1beta1.RuntimeClass: Unauthorized